HighNESS Conceptual Design Report: Volume I

-One possibility is that the assumption of a smaller mean-free path could ultimately lead to the calculation of sub-optimal dimensions for the moderator.
-Following the method used for ND in \cite{rizzi_SANSND}, SANS could be added to the \ce{SD_2} thermal scattering library to model the cracks.
-The experimental Porod exponents given in \cite{thomasBrys,IR_thesis} could serve as starting point and would allow for the modeling of a real crystal in different cooling conditions.
-In any case, less damage to the crystal was reported when slowly cooling from the liquid phase and temperature cycling was kept between \SI{5}{K} and \SI{10}{K}.
+One possibility is that assuming a smaller mean-free path could ultimately lead to the calculation of sub-optimal dimensions for the moderator.
+Using the method adopted for ND in \cite{rizzi_SANSND}, SANS could be added to the \ce{SD_2} thermal scattering library in order to model cracks.
+The experimental Porod exponents taken from \cite{thomasBrys,IR_thesis} could be used as starting point and would allow modelling a real crystal under different cooling conditions.
+In any case, less damage to the crystal was reported when the cooling from the liquid phase was slow and the temperature cycling was kept varying between \SI{5}{K} and \SI{10}{K}.

-Surface degradation has been extensively treated from both theoretical and experimental perspectives in \cite{anghel_solid_2018}.
-The creation of a frost layer at the \ce{SD_2}-vacuum interface is due to \ce{D_2} sublimation, which is then poorly cooled and poorly attached to the \ce{SD_2} surface.
-The number of layers increases with the number of proton pulses, hence increasing the optical opacity of the surface.
-Through a procedure called conditioning, it is possible to sublimate and resublimate the frost as better-quality \ce{SD_2}, while recovering the UCN yield.
-The physics behind the neutron loss is a combination of an alteration of the optical potential shape (from a stepped to a smooth profile), specular and non-specular scattering (due to roughness \cite{atchison_diffuse_2010}), and diffusion from randomly oriented crystal facets.
-Each of these mechanisms prevents the extraction of UCN, but as highlighted in \cite{anghel_solid_2018} these are energy-dependent processes described by the optical laws of reflection.
-In particular, the probabilities for reflection $P_R$ and transmission $P_T$ an interface are:
+Surface degradation has been extensively studied from both theoretical and experimental perspectives in \cite{anghel_solid_2018}.
+The creation of a frost layer at the \ce{SD_2}-vacuum interface is due to \ce{D_2} sublimation.
+This frost layer is then poorly cooled and poorly attached to the \ce{SD_2} surface.
+As the number of layers increases with the number of proton pulses, the optical opacity of the surface increases.
+A procedure called conditioning allows sublimating and resublimating the frost as better-quality \ce{SD_2}, while recovering the UCN yield.
+The physics behind the neutron loss is resulting from an alteration of the optical potential shape (from a stepped to a smooth profile), specular and non-specular scattering (due to roughness \cite{atchison_diffuse_2010}), and diffusion from randomly oriented crystal facets.
+Each of these mechanisms prevents the extraction of UCN, but are energy-dependent processes described by the optical laws of reflection \cite{anghel_solid_2018}.
+In particular, the probabilities for reflection $P_R$ and transmission $P_T$ an interface are defined by: